Shipping and Removals in Australia

 Shipping, both by sea or by air, can be incredibly expensive.
 In many cases though, it’s possible to have the employer foot the bill for bringing goods across, or to at least set aside some sort of allowance for shipping personal items.

 Shipments made by sea are generally less expensive than those by air, but those sent by air will obviously arrive much sooner than those sent by sea.
-It’s recommended that expats use a combination of both, shipping essential goods by air, and those less than necessary goods by sea.
+It’s recommended that expats use a combination of both, shipping essential goods by air and other posessions by sea.

 Costs are dependent on the volume of goods shipped or their weight, and the distance the cargo must travel.
 It’s a good idea to solicit at least three quotes from various service providers to get a good idea of the going rates before deciding which to use.

 Expats should be aware that shippers often tack on additional expenses for certain packing materials, handling and hoisting of excessively large items and certain processing requirements.

 Furthermore, it’s a good idea to buy insurance from a company other than the shipping company used, to ensure reliable coverage on broken cargo.